Mental Health Facilities Humboldt County, CA

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Dept Of Health And Human Services Children And Family Services is a mental health treatment center in Humboldt County, CA, located at 1711 3rd Street, 95501 zip code area.
+Dept Of Health And Human Services Children And Family Services is one of mental health facilities in Humboldt County, California, located at 1711 3rd Street, 95501 zip code.
 Dept Of Health And Human Services Children And Family Services provides telemedicine/telehealth and outpatient treatment.
-Dept Of Health And Human Services Children And Family Services offers behavior modification, psychotropic medication and cognitive behavioral therapy to young adults and children / adolescents.
+Dept Of Health And Human Services Children And Family Services provides behavior modification, couples/family therapy and trauma therapy to young adults and children / adolescents.
 Dept Of Health And Human Services Children And Family Services also supports children/adolescents with serious emotional disturbance and transitional age young adults.
-Additional services at Dept Of Health And Human Services Children And Family Services consist of intensive case management, court-ordered outpatient treatment and case management.
+Additional services provided at Dept Of Health And Human Services Children And Family Services include intensive case management, court-ordered outpatient treatment and mentoring/peer support/consumer-run services.

-Humboldt County Mental Health Services Outpatient Clinic is a mental health clinic in Humboldt County, CA, located at 727 Cedar Street, 95542.
-Humboldt County Mental Health Services Outpatient Clinic provides telemedicine/telehealth and outpatient treatment.
-Humboldt County Mental Health Services Outpatient Clinic offers psychotropic medication to seniors 65 or older, adults and young adults.
-Humboldt County Mental Health Services Outpatient Clinic also supports people with trauma, people with PTSD and people with serious mental illness.
-Additional services offered at Humboldt County Mental Health Services Outpatient Clinic include case management and suicide prevention services.
+Humboldt County Mental Health Services Outpatient Clinic is a mental health facility in Humboldt County, CA, located at 727 Cedar Street in the 95542 zip code.
+Humboldt County Mental Health Services Outpatient Clinic provides outpatient treatment and telemedicine/telehealth.
+Humboldt County Mental Health Services Outpatient Clinic provides psychotropic medication to young adults, seniors 65 or older and adults.
+Humboldt County Mental Health Services Outpatient Clinic also supports people with serious mental illness, people with trauma and people with PTSD.
+Additional services offered by Humboldt County Mental Health Services Outpatient Clinic consist of suicide prevention services and case management.

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.